aniqatasnim/test2/README.md

 * F: write a program that determinse if the token conforms to the correct syntax --> syntaxanalyzer.java

-* G: Creating test case files. --> test1.txt, test2.txt, test3.txt, and test4.txt
+* G: Creating test case files --> test1.txt, test2.txt, test3.txt, and test4.txt

 * H:  create and LR Parse Table